 Yet during graduate school, I read The Battle for Christmas by Stephen Nissenbaum, which forced me to alter my romantic imagination about Christmases past.
 As it turns out, Christmas, at least as we know it, was an invention of the 19th century.
 In other words, the “ancient” Christmas tree tradition is actually less than 200 years old.
 That’s still kinda old, but definitely not “ancient.”
 Nissenbaum covers a wide range of subjects regarding the history of Christmas, but one large point he makes is that Christmas, before the 1800s, was actually kind of a “party” holiday.
 Hooligans went out in the streets and caused trouble.
 People got really drunk.
 All kinds of sins were committed.
 In fact, ye olde Puritans of early America, some of the most religiously devout Christians in history, actually outlawed Christmas during the 1600s in Massachusetts.
 They hated Christmas.
 There was no Biblical justification for such a holiday, they said.
 In 1659, the church elders even passed a law that fined people 5 shillings for celebrating Christmas in any way.
-(From this perspective, Fox News’ current bemoaning of a liberal “War on Christmas” seems laughable).
+(From this perspective, modern folks bemoaning the “War on Christmas” seems laughable).